 I'd like to start off by explaining that I am a long standing fan of Disney's cult-classic series; Gargoyles.
 I was five years old when I first became interested in the story and it's characters, and looking back on it I may have been the only one among my friends watching it at the time.
 And now as I have matured, I find myself enjoying the series much more because I better understand the writing and progress.

 First off, over the past several years I've seen a number of adaptations of comic books, video games and TV series' that happened to be notable disappointments towards longtime fans.
-I've also noticed that in live-action films featuring CGI characters, humans tend to get most of the screen-time.
+Case in point: X-men franchise and Transformers.
+I've also noticed that in live-action movies with CGI characters, humans tend to get most of the screen-time.
 And even if the gargoyles themselves were portrayed using heavy make-ups and prosthetics, it could prove rather time consuming and very expensive to use in most scenes.
 Think of this: Elisa Maza's a great character, I know, but do you really want her to steal the show from Goliath?

 Another important detail to consider is that the gargoyle body turns to stone at sunrise.
 The pose they'll take is often indeterminate.
 To keep the story believable, a props department would have to carve as many as three stone versions of each gargoyle character.
 Again, time consuming and very expensive.